40 Effective Tips for Sleeping Better on Sweltering Summer Nights

 Try Migraine Patches

 If you’ve never had a migraine, you might not know about migraine cooling patches.
-These self-adhesive patches can make your whole head feel cool, sometimes for up to 12 hours.
-For a quick, easy way to cool down your whole body, grab a box and adhere one to your head, the back of your neck, or anyplace that feels out-of-control warm.
+These self-adhesive patches can make your whole head feel cool—sometimes for up to 12 hours.
+For a quick, easy way to cool down your whole body, grab a box and adhere one to your head, the back of your neck, or anyplace that feels overly hot.

 Have a Cup of Tea

-Obviously, you don’t want to drink anything caffeinated before bed, but a cup of herbal tea might just provide you the relief you seek.
-A cup of chrysanthemum tea in particular might be just what you need to cool down at the end of the day.
-Chrysanthemum is used to lower body temperature in Chinese medicine, and you can find chrysanthemum tea in most Asian markets.
+Obviously, you don’t want to drink anything caffeinated before bed, but a cup of herbal tea might just provide you the relief you seek—and a cup of chrysanthemum tea, in particular, might be just what you need to cool down at the end of the day.
+Why?
+Well, practitioners of Chinese medicine firmly believe that chrysanthemum can successfully lower body temperature.
+No, it’s not proven, but if you’re finding yourself struggling to catch z’s during summer’s worst, it couldn’t hurt to give this ancient home remedy a try.

 Sleep With Wet Hair

-Water evaporating as it dries can have a cooling effect, so if you can handle the messily-tousled locks you’ll have the next day, consider going to sleep with wet hair and turn your head into a temporary air conditioner.
+Water evaporating as it dries can have a cooling effect, so if you can handle the messily-tousled locks you’ll have the next day, consider going to sleep with wet hair, which will turn your head into an instant air conditioner.

 The hypothalamus is part of your brain that regulates both your body temperature and your circadian cycle, and research published in the International Journal of Obesity and Molecular Metabolism found that foods high in fat or sugar cause inflammation of the hypothalamus.
 So nix the ice cream and get your brain back in shape for sleep.